mikevansighem/dropbox-backup/README.md

 This add-on uses the [Dropbox-Uploader](https://github.com/andreafabrizi/Dropbox-Uploader) bash script to upload files to Dropbox.
-It requires that you generate an access token via the Dropbox Web UI, which must be added to this add-on's configuration via the Hass.io UI (see below for further details).
+It requires that you generate an access token via the Dropbox Web UI, which must be added to this add-on's configuration via the Home Assistant UI (see below for further details).

 ## Installation

 1. Add this repository to your Hass.io instance: `https://github.com/mikevansighem/dropbox_sync`.
-2. Install the Dropbox Sync add-on.
+2. Install the Dropbox backup add-on.
 3. Configure the add-on with your Dropbox OAuth Token and desired output directory (see configuration below).